David Talbot: The Devil's Chessboard

 Talbot's 2015 book The Devil's Chessboard: Allen Dulles, the CIA, and the Rise of America's Secret Government is a biography examining the career of Allen Dulles.

 According to Talbot, Dulles orchestrated the assassination of Kennedy at the behest of corporate leaders, who perceived the president to be a threat to national security, lobbied Lyndon B. Johnson to have himself appointed to the Warren Commission, then arranged to have Lee Harvey Oswald take sole responsibility for the act.
 The book charges that the conspirators in JFK's death also murdered Bobby Kennedy, as they perceived him to be "a wild card, an uncontrollable threat" who would reveal the plot.
+Talbot was interviewed for the 2021 JFK Revisited: Through the Looking Glass documentary.

 The book has stirred debate about the history of the CIA.
 In a review for the San Francisco Chronicle, Glenn C. Altschuler stated, "Talbot's indictment is long, varied and sensational."
 Altschuler wrote: "Animated by conspiracy theories, the speculations and accusations in his book often run far ahead of the evidence, even for those of us inclined to believe the worst about Allen Dulles."

 Elsewhere, the book has been praised, including by Kirkus Reviews, whose starred review called it "a frightening biography of power, manipulation and outright treason. [...] all engaged American citizens should read this book and have their eyes opened."

 Between Heaven and Hell: The Story of My Stroke

 In November 2017, Talbot suffered an ischemic stroke.
-In January 2020, his book about the stroke and his recovery from it, Between Heaven and Hell: The Story of My Stroke, was published.
+In January 2020, his book about the stroke and his recovery from it, Between Heaven and Hell: The Story of My Stroke, was published.Author Dave Eggers described the book as, "A deeply affecting examination of mortality, ambition and the priorities of a man who dodged death to live better days."

 In June 2024 Talbot, then 72 years old, suffered a second stroke that was nearly fatal.
+It left him unable to speak.